hiulit/RetroPie-Godot-Engine-Emulator/README.md

 Thanks to [@efornara](https://github.com/efornara) (for creating [FRT - A Godot "platform" targeting single board computers](https://github.com/efornara/frt)) you can now **play\*** games made with [Godot](https://godotengine.org/) on the Raspberry Pi (and other single-board computers) using [RetroPie](https://retropie.org.uk/).

-**\*Games that (would) work on a Raspberry Pi must have been created with Godot version >= 3.1.x using GLES2 (or Godot 2.x.x) and they must not use any "fancy VFX", like particles, heavy shaders and other CPU/GPU demanding stuff and should preferably be 2D.**
+**\*Games that (would) work on a Raspberry Pi must have been created with Godot version >= 3.1.x using GLES2 (or Godot 2.x.x), they must not use any "fancy VFX", like particles, heavy shaders and other CPU/GPU demanding stuff and should preferably be 2D.**

 If you are running RetroPie on an `x86` Linux PC, the Godot "emulator" uses the **Linux/X11-32bits** export template instead of **FRT**, so most games should work fine.